Quilt trail: North Carolina

 North Carolina has barn quilt trails in many counties, some formally organized and mapped and others in the development stage at a local level, including in Western Rowan County.
 Other barn quilt trails include the West Jefferson Barn Quilt Trail, Sampson County Barn Quilt Trail and many others in small towns and counties in both Eastern and Western North Carolina.
 On July 8, 2019 residents of Mount Ulla installed the largest community barn quilt in the United States on the wall of a local store, West Rowan Farm, Home & Garden.
 The Mount Ulla Community Barn Quilt measures 500 square feet, twenty square feet larger than the previous title holder, a community barn quilt in Ashland, Kansas.

 Pennsylvania

 Pennsylvania Community Partnerships RC & D is currently in the planning stages of a series of quilt trails (PA Quilt Trails), including a railroad quilt trail running from Lewistown to Harrisburg.

 Tennessee

-Appalachian Resource Conservation & Development maintains the online quilt trail database for the six-county region of Northeast Tennessee.
+Appalachian Resource Conservation & Development maintains an online quilt trail database for the six-county region of Northeast Tennessee.